Kailyn Lowry: ‘Baby Daddy No. 3 Is Described In My New Book!’ Is it Chris Lopez?

 “Chris would say, ‘I’m Holden the baby!'” she reportedly said after a fan asked her if she would name her third child “Holden.”

 Was she was referring to Chris Lopez?
-It’s possible considering that the rumored Kailyn Lowry baby daddy no. 3 posted something interesting over Twitter right after the Teen Mom 2 celeb joked about baby names.
+It’s possible considering that the rumored father posted something interesting over Twitter right after the Teen Mom 2 celeb joked about baby names.

 You cant control what ppl say????????♂️